JingShing-Tools/Visual-Novel-Editor/README.md

 commands(all using @ forehead. and p or n can represent player and npcs):
 ---

+if you use edit and text box is empty will trigger special effect.

+if you select line with this action will delete line.
+And if you didn't select line will refresh line list.

 '@p.img=n' -> player's head image changed to npc's image.

 '@bg=bg' -> change background image to certain image.